-- Acquisition of existing buildings for substantial rehabilitation. - New construction or substantial rehabilitation subsidized with other federal funds. - Projects financed with tax-exempt Private Activity Bonds (PABs).
+- Acquisition of existing buildings for substantial rehabilitation. - New construction or substantial rehabilitation subsidized with other federal funds. - Projects financed with tax-exempt Private

+Activity Bonds (PABs).
 Every year, states are allowed to issue a set amount, known as the "volume cap," of tax-exempt bonds for a variety of economic development purposes.
-In 2024 the PAB volume cap is \$125 per capita (up from \$120), with a small state minimum of \$3.78 million (up from \$3.59 million).
+In 2025 the PAB volume cap is \$130 per capita (up from \$125), with a small state minimum of \$388,780,000 (up from \$3.78 million).

 The "Protecting Americans from Tax Hikes Act of 2015" permanently fixed the minimum applicable percentage at 9% for new or substantially rehabbed buildings placed in service after July 30, 2008.
-For many years before, 9% was only an approximate rate that varied monthly, the "appropriate percentage" (which if still floating would be 8.15% in December 2023).
+For many years before, 9% was only an approximate rate that varied monthly, the "appropriate percentage" (which if still floating would be 8.01% in December 2024).

-However, that statute did not establish a fixed

-4% applicable percentage rate.
-The 4% tax credit continued to float, until it was fixed at a minimum of 4% by the FY21 appropriations act (if it had continued to float, the 4% tax credit would have had an applicable percentage rate of 3.49% for December 2023).
+However, that statute did not establish a fixed 4% applicable percentage rate.
+The 4% tax credit continued to float, until it was permanently fixed at a minimum of 4% by the FY21 appropriations act (if it had continued to float, the 4% tax credit would have had an applicable percentage rate of 3.43% for December 2024).